akoeplinger/YouTrack.Rest/README.markdown

 		* Install YouTrack 4.0(http://www.jetbrains.com/youtrack/download/get_youtrack.html)
 		* Use port 8484 (well, you can use whatever port you want but then you have to change the tests a bit)
 		* Run the YouTrack.Rest.Sandbox.Installer (still in progress, heres the manual procedure: Add user with admin rights, add Sandbox project, add subsystem Test to it, add one issue to project)

+## Known issues

+* Silverlight requires a crossdomain.xml file to access the YouTrack REST-API, so it doesn't work out-of-box with YouTrack 4.0 (see [JT-13860](http://youtrack.jetbrains.com/issue/JT-13860) for details)